kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 Query pods with `spec.defaultNetwork=None` (e.g., via kube-state-metrics or a field query).
-On nodes, kubelet admission rejection metrics/events with reason `UnsupportedNetworkMode` indicate attempted use on unsupported nodes.
+On nodes, kubelet admission rejection metrics/events with reason `UnsupportedDefaultNetwork` indicate attempted use on unsupported nodes.

 ###### How can someone using this feature know that it is working for their instance?